-The student will be introduced to each step of evidence-based practice in nursing on how to read, understand, analyze, and evaluate EBP issues for clinical settings.
-This course contains a significant writing component.
+The student will be introduced to each step of evidence-based practice (EBP) in nursing on how to read, understand, analyze, and evaluate EBP issues for clinical settings.
+This course includes a significant writing component.
 Prerequisite: MAT 235 Introductory Statistics.